 Section 'A' shall comprise Ten Questions (all compulsory, to be answered in 50 words each) of 2 Marks each.
-The Examiner shall set questions on this section choosing two from each unit.
+The Examiner shall set questions on this section from Unit I to IV(choosing at least two from each Unit)

 Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
 Each question shall carry 05 Marks.
-The Examiner will set questions on this section choosing One Set of Questions (both a & b) from Unit-I to IV.
+The Examiner will set questions on this section choosing at least one from Unit-I to IV.